Show All Answers

 Call the Department of Planning and Zoning at (540) 658-8668, if you have any additional questions.

-These types of projects require a Building Permit (see USBC 108.1): • Building a new house. • Building an addition onto an existing house or attached garage. • Converting an existing deck or screened porch into a sunroom. • Building an attached or detached garage or carport. • Converting a garage to a habitable space. • Building a porch, screened porch, deck, associated steps or ramp. • Building or installing a tool shed over 200 square feet in area. • Finishing off an unfinished attic, basement or room over the garage. • Moving or removing a load bearing wall or partition. • Retaining wall which support 2 or more feet of unbalanced fill. • Bulkheads • Piers • Docks • Repairing, altering, enlarging or modifying any structural element of the house, including: •Any damaged structural element, such as load bearing stud walls, columns, piers, footings, foundations, floor joists, rafters, beams or girders. •Enlarging or adding a door opening or window opening. •Changing the use of the structure (example: change from residential use to business use). •Installing a pool, hot tub or spa greater than 150 square feet, 5000 gallons, OR 24" deep.
+These types of projects require a Building Permit (see USBC 108.1): • Building a new house. • Building an addition onto an existing house or attached garage. • Converting an existing deck or screened porch into a sunroom. • Building an attached or detached garage or carport. • Converting a garage to a habitable space. • Building a porch, screened porch, deck, associated steps or ramp. • Building or installing a tool shed over 200 square feet in area.
+Please note that a zoning permit is required for all sheds. • Finishing off an unfinished attic, basement or room over the garage. • Moving or removing a load bearing wall or partition. • Retaining wall which support 2 or more feet of unbalanced fill. • Bulkheads • Piers • Docks • Repairing, altering, enlarging or modifying any structural element of the house, including: •Any damaged structural element, such as load bearing stud walls, columns, piers, footings, foundations, floor joists, rafters, beams or girders. •Enlarging or adding a door opening or window opening. •Changing the use of the structure (example: change from residential use to business use). •Installing a pool, hot tub or spa greater than 150 square feet, 5000 gallons, OR 24" deep.

 The building code allows some work to be done without obtaining a permit.
 While a permit is not required, the work must be in compliance with the code.
 Some examples of work that does not require a permit include (see USBC 108.2):